 The secret of Bluehost’s success is the huge commission payouts they offer to bloggers and websites that promote their hosting services.
 And that's why many travel bloggers promote this service.

-I recommend Cloudways and WP Engine.
+I recommend Cloudways and WPX.
 CloudWays is a little more advanced but offers more power and better value.
-WP Engine is more hands-off and doesn't require much technical knowledge to get started.
+WPX is more hands-off and doesn't require much technical knowledge to get started.
 I use CloudWays for all of my websites.

 A Note About HTTPS